AwesomesauceLabs/piglet-manual/index.md

 `Assets/Piglet/Resources/Shaders/URP`.
 If you to forget unpack the shaders before performing an Editor or runtime glTF import, Piglet will fail with an error reminding you to install the shaders.

+_Note!:_ The default color space mode for new URP projects is `Linear`, but Piglet does not correctly support this mode yet.
+The textures on your imported models will appear too dark/shiny.
+Until this issue is fixed, I advise that you set the color space mode to `Gamma` instead, under `Edit -> Project Settings...  -> Player -> PC, Mac & Linux (tab) -> Other Settings -> Color Space`.

 # Sample Application: PigletViewer {#piglet-viewer}